Combatd/AWS_Machine_Learning_SEP1/README.md

 Whether it's an application or a package, your project should absolutely come with a README file.
 At a minimum, this should explain what it does, list its dependencies, and provide sufficiently detailed instructions on how to use it.
 You want to make it as simple as possible for others to understand the purpose of your project, and quickly get something working.

 Translating all your ideas and thoughts formally on paper can be a little difficult, but you'll get better over time and makes a significant difference in helping others realize the value of your project.
 Writing this documentation can also help you improve the design of your code, as you're forced to think through your design decisions more thoroughly.
 This also allows future contributors to know how to follow your original intentions.

+## 19. Quiz: Documentation
+* Comments are useful for clarifying complex code
+* Readable code is preferable over having comments to make your code readable
+* Docstrings explain the purpose of a function or module
+* You can add whatever details you want in a docstring